cvai-roig-lab/Net2Brain/README.md

 ## Installing VISSL and Detectron2
 Installing VISSL and Detectron2 can present issues on non-Linux systems.
-Click here for installation help for [VISSL](https://github.com/facebookresearch/vissl) and [Detectron2](https://github.com/facebookresearch/detectron2).
+Here is some installation help for [VISSL](https://github.com/facebookresearch/vissl) and [Detectron2](https://github.com/facebookresearch/detectron2).

 <!-- ## Google Colab Playground
 You can run net2brain in Google Colab for a quick demo, with the following steps: